 Instructions

-- Thorougly wash the rice 3-4 times.
+- Thoroughly wash the rice 3-4 times.

 - Add the rinsed rice, water, salt, cumin seeds, garam masala, and ghee to the rice cooker.